 Note: System Reserved partition (unlettered volume), as shown in the above screenshot, is a bootable partition on the physical computer.
 Include this partition only if you want to make your VHD bootable.
 In other words, you may consider including the System Reserved partition if your virtual machine is going to boot from this VHD file.

-2. In the same screen, specify the VHD file name and location in the “VHD File Name” text box and then click on the “Create” button to start the conversion process.
+Step 2: In the same screen, specify the VHD file name and location in the “VHD File Name” text box and then click on the “Create” button to start the conversion process.

-3. When you hit the “Create” button, the tool will interact with the Operating System VSS component to create snapshots of the volumes as indicated in the below screenshot:
+Step 3: When you hit the “Create” button, the tool will interact with the Operating System VSS component to create snapshots of the volumes as indicated in the below screenshot:

 After the “snapshotting volumes” process is over, the data from the snapshot will be copied to the VHD file.